 Work gloves and protective eyewear available at the Summit Association of REALTORS® while supplies last.

-This was mailed to homeowners in Summit County this summer.
+This is mailed to homeowners in Summit County every summer.

 This document contains information regarding SAR's Defensible Space Grant and Mitigation efforts in the county.